AlexandrosBB/Niche/README.md

 mountain bike ride.

-The **International Union for the Conservation of Nature (IUCN)** makes avaiable to the public a wonderful geospatial dataset covering over 33,000 protected areas in the United States alone.
+The **International Union for the Conservation of Nature (IUCN)** makes available to the public a wonderful geospatial data set covering over 33,000 protected areas in the United States alone.
 Covering everything from small local nature preserves and city parks to iconic National Parks, the data set is as extensive as it is impressive, but this level